KMSD

-KMSD (95.1 FM & 1510 AM) is a radio station licensed to serve Milbank, South Dakota.
+KMSD (1510 AM) is a radio station licensed to serve Milbank, South Dakota.
 The station is owned by Prairie Winds Broadcasting.
 It airs a classic hits format.

-Ownership
+In 2012, the station was listed as an affiliate of the Minnesota Vikings radio network, however it no longer carries their games.
+The Vikings games can now be heard on sister station KPHR.

+KMSD is an affiliate of the South Dakota State University Jackrabbits football team.

+History

+Initially, a construction permit was issued for KMSD in 1974.
+Its call sign was assigned the same year.
+The station signed on the air on September 21, 1977.
+It was owned by Sturgis Radio Inc. The station was licensed for 5,000 watts during the day only, with 1,000 watts for critical hours.
+The transmitter was located 1.5 mi south of Milbank, near South Dakota Highway 15.

+In the 1980s, the station was owned by Kleven Broadcasting and sold to KSOR Inc. for $450,000.
+It was sold again to Midland Communications.

 On June 18, 1999, Success Broadcasting Corporation transferred its license of KMSD to Pheasant Country Broadcasting, Inc.

 On October 6, 1999, Pheasant Country Broadcasting, Inc agreed to transfer the assets of KMSD to Big Stone Broadcasting, Inc.